krishnahanda484/finetuning_personal_dataset/README.md

 os.environ["CUDA_DEVICE_ORDER"] = "PCI_BUS_ID"
 os.environ["CUDA_VISIBLE_DEVICES"] = "0"

 This ensures that the code runs on the GPU rather than the CPU for faster computation.

-Hugging Face Login
+3. Hugging Face Login

 Llama-2 requires authentication before downloading because it is a gated model.
 Use your Hugging Face account token to log in:

-python
-Copy code
 from huggingface_hub import notebook_login
 notebook_login()

-Loading the Base Model with Quantization
+4. Loading the Base Model with Quantization

 Load the pre-trained base model with 4-bit quantization to fit within Colab’s GPU memory:

-python
-Copy code
 from transformers import AutoTokenizer, AutoModelForCausalLM, BitsAndBytesConfig import torch